ablotekar/oneD-fluid-simulation-code-fortran/README.md

 # 1D fluid simulation code (fortran version)

-It is fortran version of the 1D fluid simulation codes, which I have develop and used during my PhD.
+The 1D fluid simulation code which can be used to study plasma waves in unmagnetized plasma system.
+The code is written in fortran and the python is used for data visualization.

 This package has four codes which are used in the study of different coherent electric field structures in the different plasma environment.

 The list of codes are as follows